How Effective is Bilateral Varicose Veins Surgery?

 Radiofrequency Ablation for Leg Veins

 Radiofrequency ablation for leg veins — also known as heat treatment for varicose veins — is a procedure in which a catheter is inserted into the affected great saphenous vein from a single point of entry.
 Anesthetic fluid is used to surround the catheter and then heat energy is generated to destroy the vein walls and close it down.
 The accumulated blood then redirects to healthier veins and the affected vein eventually gets reabsorbed into the body.

 Endovenous laser treatment for varicose veins — also known as laser vein removal treatment — is a procedure in which laser energy is used to irritate the great saphenous vein walls and close them down.
 The accumulated blood then reroutes to deeper veins and the diseased vein eventually gets reabsorbed by the body.

 VenaSeal — also known as vein glue — is a medical adhesive that seals the vein walls closed, effectively shutting them down.
 As with all other minimally-invasive varicose vein treatments, the accumulated blood transfers to healthier veins and the diseased vein gets reabsorbed.

 Sclerotherapy for Superficial Varicose Veins

-Sclerotherapy is the best minimally-invasive treatment for superficial varicose veins that are left behind after the underlying vein disease has been treated.
+Sclerotherapy is one of the best minimally-invasive treatment for superficial varicose veins that are left behind after the underlying vein disease has been treated.
 During the procedure, a medicine called sclerosant is injected into the superficial varicose and spider veins to close them down.